Realization of superabsorption by time reversal of superradiance

-One of the most distinctive features of superradiance is its nonlinear scaling of radiation intensity on the atom number, that is, the maximum number of emitted photons in a fixed time interval is proportional to $\expval{N}^2$.
+One of the most distinctive features of superradiance is its nonlinear scaling of radiation intensity on the number of atoms, that is, the maximum number of emitted photons in a fixed time interval is proportional to $N^2$.
 Likewise, we can consider nonlinear scaling of the absorbed photons in superabsorption(Fig.~\ref{fig:Nsq}).
-We measured the maximum number of photons that can be completely absorbed in a fixed time interval as a function of the number of atoms(Fig.~\ref{fig:Nsq}{\bf a}).
-Note that in the actual experiment the photon number is reduced by both the cavity decay and the absorption by the dipoles but increased by the spontaneous emission of the atoms.
-Their individual contributions calculated from the theory are indicated in Fig.\ \ref{fig:Nsq}{\bf b}.
-The number of absorbed photons is then obtained by subtracting the portion by the cavity decay from the observed number of reduced photons and adding the portion from the spontaneous emission to the remaining number of photons.
-The resulting number of purely absorbed photons by the correlated atoms are plotted in the log-log scale in Fig.~\ref{fig:Nsq}{\bf c}.
-The result can be well fit by the expression $\langle n\rangle\propto \expval{N}^q$ with $q=1.86\pm 0.03$.
-The small discrepancies from $\expval{N}^{2}$ can be explained by the aforementioned experimental imperfections.
+We measured the maximum number of photons that can be completely absorbed in a fixed time interval as a function of the mean number of atoms(Fig.~\ref{fig:Nsq}{\bf a}).
+Note that in the actual experiment the photon number is reduced by both the cavity decay and the absorption by the correlated atoms but increased by the atomic spontaneous emission.
+Their individual contributions calculated from the theory are indicated in Fig.~\ref{fig:Nsq}{\bf b}.
+The number of purely absorbed photons by the correlated atoms are plotted in the log-log scale in Fig.~\ref{fig:Nsq}{\bf c}.
+The result can be well fit by the expression $\expval{\hat{n}}\propto N^q$ with $q=1.86\pm 0.03$.
+The small deviation from $N^{2}$ can be explained by the aforementioned experimental imperfections.

-It is noteworthy that in our destructive-interference picture of superabsorption as in Fig.~\ref{fig:Interpretation} the input and output fields do not need to be in a cavity.
-A cavity just makes the atom-field interactions prolonged and enhanced.
-Based on this consideration, we expect that superabsorption can also be possible by employing atoms in a superposition state interacting with a tightly focused single-pass input field.

-The realization of superabsorption {not only} deepens our understandings on the cooperative light-matter interactions but also provides new opportunities in the {study} of fast and efficient absorption\cite{LH_SR_prb08, LH_SR_prb14, Ab_scully10,Ab_Higgins17}, light-energy harvesting\cite{SA_theory14, SA_theory18_GS-SA}, and weak-signal sensing\cite{MM_photodetection_review10, Sensor_nat17_microcavity}.
-One of the advantages of enhancd absorption by manipulating the atomic internal state lies in the way the energy is stored.
-Since every absorbed photon is coherently stored in an atomic internal state, the enhanced atom-photon coupling from the collective interaction can be utilized in coherence-critical applications such as quantum memory\cite{QI_Quantum_memory_nat04} {and} quantum interfaces\cite{QI_quantum_interface_rmp10,QI_Collective_Transducer_ion_prl11}.